-- 1. The sources must be coherent, that is, they must maintain a constant phase with respect to each other; - 2.
-The sources must be monochromatic, that is, of a single wavelength; and - 3.
-The superposition principle must apply: all interference associated with light waves arises as a result of combining the fields that constitute the individual waves.
+1. The sources must be coherent, that is, they must maintain a constant phase with respect to each other;

+2. The sources must be monochromatic, that is, of a single wavelength; and combine: a - amplification of the wave in constructive interference; b - cancellation of the wave in destructive interference

+3. The superposition principle must apply: all interference associated with light waves arises as a result of combining the fields that constitute the individual waves.